lancopku/pkuseg-python/README.md

 	python setup.py build_ext -i
 	```

-   Note: the github code does not contain the pre-trained models, users need to download the pre-trained models from [release](https://github.com/lancopku/pkuseg-python/releases), and set parameter ``model_name'' as the model path.
+   Note: the github code does not contain the pre-trained models, users need to download the pre-trained models from [release](https://github.com/lancopku/pkuseg-python/releases), and set parameter 'model_name' as the model path.